iqm-finland/iqm-client/INTEGRATION_GUIDE.rst

 IQM does not provide an open source circuit transpilation library, so this will have to be supplied by the quantum computing framework or a third party library.
-To obtain the necessary information for circuit transpilation, :meth:`.IQMClient.get_quantum_architecture` returns the names of the qubits, qubit connectivity, and native operations.
+To obtain the necessary information for circuit transpilation, :meth:`.IQMClient.get_dynamic_quantum_architecture` returns the names of the components (qubits or computational resonators), component connectivity, and native operations available for the given calibration set.
 This information should enable circuit transpilation for IQM quantum architectures.

 The notable exception is the transpilation of MOVE gates for IQM quantum computers with computational resonators, for which some specialized transpilation logic is provided.
 The MOVE gate